The Member Onboarding Playbook: First 90 Days That Create Lifelong Members

 The Strategic Questions Every Club Leader Should Be Asking

-The member onboarding data crystallizes a set of questions that every private club board and membership director should be sitting with right now:
+The onboarding imperative crystallizes a set of questions that every private club board and membership director should be sitting with right now:

 - Structured vs. informal: Do you have a defined onboarding program with assigned staff responsibilities and measurable outcomes — or are you relying on informal introductions and hoping members find their way?